-The typical asking rate per listing is in the $40's per square foot per year.
-The Washington Heights region is going through a decrease in rates.
-In the last 3 months, the median rate decreased $43 per sqft per year.
-That's a 48% decline in rent.
+On average, listings lease in the $60's per square foot per year.
+The Washington Heights region is going through a a boost in rates.
+In the last 3 months, the median rate rose $17 per sqft per year.
+That's a 37% rise in rent.

-Compared to the rest of the New York City market, the Washington Heights region has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the New York City market, the Washington Heights submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 6 listings have come on the market, which means new listings might be leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
+In the last 90 days, 6 listings have been posted online, which means listings are probably going fast.
+You'll want to be prepared to make an offer immediately.
+About 50% of the listings in the Washington Heights are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 10,000 sqft, there are still 0 new listings below 2,000 sqft.
-Most properties in this market are around 5 stories.
-Most buildings in this region were built in 1922 and are Class C.
+The standard measurement for office space in this area is around 2,000 sqft.
+Most buildings in this market are around 5 stories.
+Most buildings in this area were built in 1922 and are Class C.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Education is the dominant industry in this region.
-Commute by car is the most popular way to get to work amongst Washington Heights folk.
-Commuting close to an hour and a half a day is the norm for those who opt to reside in this part of town.
+Commute by car is the most popular way to get to work amongst Washington Heights occupants.
+Commuting approximately an hour and a half a day is the norm for those who opt to reside in this part of town.